Quinito: Coaching career

 One year after retiring, Quinito started coaching with his last club Braga, being dismissed after the 13th round of the 1981–82 season.
 Until the end of the decade he worked exclusively in his country's top flight, reaching the fourth position in 1984 with precisely the Minho side.

 Quinito started the 1988–89 campaign at the helm of FC Porto.
 Even though the team collected no losses in the first 11 matches they only won five, and he was relieved of his duties as the northerners eventually lost the title race to S.L.
 Benfica.
-The manager also spent three seasons in the second tier, notably achieving promotion in 1996 with his very first club as a player, Vitória de Setúbal.
+The manager also spent three seasons in the second tier, notably achieving promotion in 1996 with his first club as a player, Vitória de Setúbal.

 After the ninth round of 1997–98, Quinito replaced fired Jaime Pacheco and led Vitória de Guimarães to the third position, with the subsequent qualification to the UEFA Cup.
 It was his second spell at the Estádio D. Afonso Henriques, following the fourth place of 1995.

 Between 2008 and 2010, Quinito was an assistant coach of José Couceiro at Gaziantepspor from Turkey.
 Also in that decade, he worked as a director of football at Vitória Setúbal for four years.